duck8823/duci/README.md

 export GITHUB_API_TOKEN=<your token>
 ```

+### Setting SSH
+This server clone from github.com with **SSH** protocol
+using private key `$HOME/.ssh/id_rsa`.
+Please set the public key of the pair at https://github.com/settings/keys.

 ### Run Server
 #### Locally
 If you have already set $GOPATH, you can install it with the following command.